 "I don't know," he replied.
 "I was looking at the pictures on my desk.
-There was our wedding photo, and then you and Lydia, and then Lydia and Bennet, and then all three kids.
+There was our wedding photo, and then you and L, and then L and Ben, and then all three kids.
 And I just knew that I wanted another baby."

 I said something about how we could eventually have more kids but not in nine months.
 No way.
 I was not ready.

 My husband and I use natural family planning - we pray about the size and spacing of our family and I do fertility awareness charting.
 NFP helped us intentionally get pregnant the first two times.
 With Ben we weren't charting or praying (and therefore practicing no family planning whatsoever) but we still won in the end because he is one awesome little boy.
 With JF we were charting and taking risks.

 After JF we took no risks.
 I was praying, but my prayers were more along the lines of, "God, I do not want to get pregnant right now and if You want me to You will need to change my heart."
 That was where I was at when Travis came home that day with his open heart.
 His words were enough to make me change my prayer.

 "Lord, do You want us to have another baby right now?" became my prayer.
 I prayed it over and over again, usually with a great deal of anxiety that the answer would be "yes", and often with the added line, "I really hope You don't."
 But as I continued to seek God's will I began to feel a calm inside.
 My prayers continued and I soon felt that God was asking me to set aside the charting for a little bit and Trust.
 I felt like He was telling me, "Maybe you'll get pregnant, maybe you won't.
 Maybe if you do the pregnancy will end early and you'll have two children with Me.
 Just know that whatever happens will be My Will and I will be faithful and generous."